Presidential Broadcast Service: Commonwealth and Third Republic

-Martial law and into the Fifth Republic
+Martial law period

 At the same time that the BBS creating its network, another government organization was building up its broadcast capability to rival, or in some instances, complement, that of the BBS.
-The National Media Production Center (NMPC) had acquired the facilities of Voice of America in Malolos, Bulacan in 1965 and steadily brought the old complex up to standards by a steady overhaul, fine-tuning, and outright replacement of outmoded equipment and machines.
-The NMPC operated the “Voice of the Philippines” (VOP), on both medium wave-920 kHz and shortwave 9.810 mHz transmissions.
+The National Media Production Center (NMPC) had acquired the facilities of Voice of America in Malolos, Bulacan, in 1965 and steadily brought the old complex up to standards by a steady overhaul, fine-tuning, and outright replacement of outmoded equipment and machines.
+The NMPC operated the Voice of the Philippines (VOP), on both medium wave (920 kHz) and shortwave (9.81 MHz) transmissions.
 In 1975, the NMPC obtained DZRB-FM.
 With this new station and some provincial stations that came under its wings earlier, the NMPC was a network and effectively covered a wide range of the Philippine listenership.

 In the 1970s, public broadcasting in the Philippines was thus represented by the BBS and the NMPC and catered to the educational and cultural needs of its audiences while endeavoring to keep it entertained with fare from indigenous material.
 Public service features were the keystone of its programs.

 During the final months of Martial Law, both the BB and the NMPC were brought under one administrative roof in 1980 when the Office of Media Affairs was created to provide a loose union for both networks within the Broadcast Plaza along Bohol (now Sgt.
 Esguerra) Avenue in Diliman, Quezon City.
 It was not an ideal situation, since, as there had been no clear guidelines on the proper implementation of their respective operational strategies, the BB and the NMPC often squabbled, to the detriment of public broadcasting goals.
 Unification had created more problems for the OMA to overcome.